Advocacy Strategies and Tactics Evolved

-Advocacy tactics and advocacy campaign strategies have changed a lot over the last 20 years.
-When I was a Chief of Staff in the New York State Legislature, I don't remember ever seeing a real public affairs campaign around public support of an issue that focused on legislators.
-The main way groups moved legislation was to hire a lobbyist, and that was really it.
+Advocacy tactics and advocacy campaign strategies will continuously change with the times and so must we.
+When I was a Chief of Staff in the New York State Legislature, I don't remember ever seeing a coordinated public affairs campaign highlighting public support of an issue that focused on legislators.
+The main way groups moved legislation was to hire a lobbyist, and that was it.
 There were occasional print ads and lobby days, but day-to-day mass contact from constituents driven by member groups were few and far between.
 Today, we spend a lot of time running advocacy campaigns on the state level.
-Issue advocacy tactics that were once only used on large federal issues.
+Issue advocacy tactics were once only used on large federal issues.
 Public affairs campaigns are now common on smaller federal issues as well as state and municipal issues.

-Groups and organizations have used these public affairs campaigns to build long-term power and achieve both primary and secondary goals.
+Groups and organizations have used these advocacy campaigns to build long-term power and achieve both their primary and secondary goals.
 Primary goals may be moving or stopping legislation and policies.
 Secondary goals may be building or empowering advocates in specific districts or areas.

-The advocacy tactics we use today are also more sophisticated than ever before.
-In these campaigns, we use targeting and analytics to find folks who could be engaged on an issue.
+The advocacy tactics we use today are much more sophisticated.
+We are able to use targeting and analytics to find folks who could be engaged on an issue.
 Targeting will continue to get even more sophisticated as models and technology improve.

 Here is a list of advocacy tactics that we think have grown over the past years out of innovation and necessity.

-Advocacy spending: State and local advocacy will continue to grow
+Advocacy spending: State and local advocacy spending will continue to grow

 We have seen advocacy spending grow exponentially, year after year.
-In 2021, we will continue to see growth as long as groups continue to see benefits in achieving their goals through advocacy and public affairs campaign.
+We will continue to see growth as long as groups continue to see benefits in achieving their goals through advocacy and public affairs campaigns.

-State advocacy is where we have seen real, significant growth over the years.
-This growth is due to the lack of movement on the federal level and more power and funding coming from state budgets.
-Look for advocacy funding to continue to grow on the municipal and county levels.
-With funding levels continuing to increase.
-Remember many municipalities and counties have larger budgets than many states and due to lack of funding there will be more fights over scare resources and advocacy campaigns around priorities.
+Advocacy at the state level is where real, significant growth has happened over the years.
+This growth is often due to the lack of movement on the federal level and more power and funding coming from state budgets.
+Advocacy funding will likely continue to grow on the municipal and county levels as well.
+Remember, many municipalities and counties have larger budgets than many states and, due to lack of funding, there will be more fights over resources and advocacy campaigns around priorities.